German Tax System Explained

 Check out our detailed article on Minijob.

-The three pillars most expats care about immediately are unemployment insurance (Arbeitslosenversicherung), statutory health insurance (gesetzliche Krankenversicherung), and the public pension (Rentenversicherung).
-Unemployment insurance alone can replace up to 60% of your previous net salary for up to 12 months if you lose your job, according to the Bundesagentur für Arbeit.
-That is not a trivial safety net.
+The three pillars most expats care about immediately are the Arbeitslosenversicherung (unemployment insurance), gesetzliche Krankenversicherung (statutory health insurance), and the Rentenversicherung (public pension).
+Unemployment insurance alone can replace up to 60% of your previous Nettolohn (take-home pay) for up to 12 months if you lose your job, according to the Bundesagentur für Arbeit.
+That is not a trivial safety net, particularly if you are still finding your footing in a new country.

 📑